sachasayan/minstrel/README.md

 3. Run the application using `npm run dev`.
 4. Obtain an API key for the Gemini API and set it in the application settings.
 5. Optional: Set your project directory.
 If you'd like to use mocks, they've been provided in the mock-projects folder.

+## Usage

+## Licensing

+The application is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+This means that you are free to share and adapt the application for non-commercial purposes, as long as you give appropriate credit and indicate if changes were made.
+Commercial use is not permitted under this license.

+Specific components or utility functions within the project are licensed under the MIT license.
+This allows for more permissive use, including commercial use, of these specific parts of the code.
+See the source code of individual files for license information.

 # Development